SaraOlsson/project15/Edge-Impulse-Guide/README.md

 ## Train and production scenarios

-In the process of developing and deploying a TinyML model, a common approach is to make use of two types of firmwares:
+In the process of developing and deploying a TinyML model, a common approach is to make use of two types of firmware:
 1. Firmware outputting raw data to collect training data.
 While this data is streaming, tooling like the [data-forwarder by Edge Impulse](https://docs.edgeimpulse.com/docs/cli-data-forwarder) can sample the data to gather sequences of data, e.g. two seconds of accelerometer data and label it.
     - firmware example: [edgeimpulse/example-dataforwarder-zephyr](https://github.com/edgeimpulse/example-dataforwarder-zephyr)